Network Architecture#

 Convolutional backbone#

-A ConvNet always starts off with convolutional and pooling layers.
+A ConvNet generally starts off with convolutional and pooling layers.
 In our case, we stack two convolutional layers, alternated with pooling layers.

 class Backbone(torch.nn.Module):